sakshamphul/estOLS-Application/README.md

 Compile main.cc file with a path to GNU library include folder to find the header files used in main.cc

-    g++ -std=c++11 -c -pthread -O3 -I {absolute_path_to_installation_folder}/include/  main.cc
+    g++ -std=c++11 -c -O3 -I {absolute_path_to_installation_folder}/include/  main.cc

 Link our library with GNU libraries using following command:

-    g++ -std=c++11 -pthread -L{absolute_path_to_installation_folder}/lib/ main.o -lgsl -lgslcblas -lm
+    g++ -std=c++11 -L{absolute_path_to_installation_folder}/lib/ main.o -lgsl -lgslcblas -lm

-linking application with shared library requires path by application excutable to run.
-Therefore, before we run our application we must provide workstation with new LD_Library_Path to look for runtime libraries(shared libraries).
-You can either set up LD_LIBRARY_PATH in our bash profile or simply set up variable for current terminal session:
+linking application with shared library requires path by application excutable during runtime.
+Therefore, before we run our application we must provide our workstation with new LD_Library_Path to look for runtime libraries(shared libraries).
+You can either set up LD_LIBRARY_PATH in your bash profile or simply set up variable for current terminal session:

 To setup LD_LIBRARY_Path for current terminal session:

     export LD_LIBRARY_Path=/ssd1/c++_bootcamp/assignment/gsl-2.7.1/gsl-install/lib/

-To add this session to your profile, navigate and open .bashrc file
+To add this session to your profile, navigate and open .bashrc file This is optional

-    vi /etc/.bashrc
+    sudo vi /etc/.bashrc

 You would require root access to update .bashrc file.
 Add following line at the end of the .bashrc file

     export LD_LIBRARY_Path=/ssd1/c++_bootcamp/assignment/gsl-2.7.1/gsl-install/lib/

-**Usage**
+run bashrc file to update your changes
+    source /etc/.bashrc

+**estOLS: A C++ based command line application**

-It's a executable based appilication therefore just requires estOLS exe to run OLS computation.
+It's a pre compiled application.
+Hence, all you need is estOLS executable to run it.

 To call for help use -help flag